Updated: July 15, 2016

 Reserve the main branch for integration and tests.
 The build machine should perform a complete set of tests after an integration.

 Assign an area to each team so that its work items can be easily separated from the others.
-For more information, see Add and modify area and iteration paths.
+For more information, see Create and Modify Areas and Iterations.

 The teams can share a series of integrations, but this is not always necessary.
 If the teams do not synchronize integrations, each team must have its own prefix for its iteration names.